ctdarwell/TASSELmanip/README.md

 1. `tassel2geneTable_msu7.v1.0.py`

 The primary program cited in Korinsak et al. plots Table S1 using an output file of Tassel (Bradbury et al Bioinformatics 2007) results and a list of MSU pseudogenes (http://rice.plantbiology.msu.edu/pub/data/Eukaryotic_Projects/o_sativa/annotation_dbs/pseudomolecules/).
-You can alter the file manually, or alternatively, the command `python tassel2geneTable_msu7.v1.0.py -h` in a terminal will give a list of argument options to set file names, thresholds (false discovery rate vs. bootstrap), output files prefix, and an option to output a full (somewhat unwieldy) results table.
+You can alter the file names etc manually, or alternatively, the command `python tassel2geneTable_msu7.v1.0.py -h` in a terminal will give a list of argument options to set file names, thresholds (false discovery rate vs. bootstrap), output files prefix, and an option to output a full (somewhat unwieldy) results table.

 There should be five columns in the Tassel results file names: ['Trait', 'Marker', 'Chr', 'Pos', 'p'].
 If not contact me and I will help to generalise the program to accomodate different Tassel output formats.
-Tassel file should be tab separated.
+The Tassel file should be tab separated.

 MSU gene list is as downloaded format.
-NB runtime may take several (e.g. 3-4hrs) hours - may parallelise in future.
+NB runtime may take several (i.e. 3-4) hours - may parallelise in future.

 2. `tassleManhattanPlotter.v1.0.py`

 Makes Manhattan plots from Tassel output data.
-Draws both false discovery rate and bootstrap threshold lines on the graphs.
+Draws both false discovery rate and bootstrap threshold ablines on the graphs.
 Python recognised colours [`colors`], figure DPI [`dpi`], figure dimensions [`figsize`], fontize [`fontsize`], and output directory [`outdir`] can be set in the script (under `#set params`).

 3. `tasselQQ.v1.0.py`